FAQs

 What is the STEM Learning Ecosystems Initiative?

-The STEM Learning Ecosystems Community of Practice is a collection of like-minded partners preparing every child to thrive through high-quality science, technology, engineering and math (STEM) education.
-We cultivate and support 111 Ecosystems, or organized local efforts across the country driven by collaboration among community partners to improve access to high-quality STEM learning for all students, no matter their ZIP code.
-This effort addresses the decided lack of coordination within the field, a challenge that has stalled progress in closing equity gaps and dramatically improving students’ STEM literacy.
-By relying on coordination between unlikely partners—such as school districts, teachers, parents, higher education institutions and informal STEM programs, to name a few—each Ecosystem can transform the local infrastructure for ensuring more students, particularly underserved and underrepresented students, develop the knowledge and skills they need to succeed.
+Ecosystems address the lack of coordination within communities across the cradle to career spectrum, a challenge that has stalled progress in closing equity gaps and developing future-ready citizens.
+By relying on coordination between unlikely partners—such as school districts, teachers, parents, higher education institutions and informal STEM programs, to name a few—each Ecosystem can transform the local infrastructure for ensuring more learners, particularly underserved and underrepresented, develop the knowledge and skills they need to succeed.

 STEM Learning Ecosystems are grounded in the National Research Council’s Framework for K12 Science Education, Surrounded by Science: Learning Science in Informal Environments and Community Programs to Promote Youth Development, as well as other research about how young people learn and develop.

 Who leads STEM Learning Ecosystems?
-Who are the partners?
-The Ecosystems?

-The STEM Funders Network, comprised of more than 20 education-focused private and corporate foundations working together to increase the expertise of grant makers investing in STEM, launched the STEM Learning Ecosystems Initiative in 2015 based on over a decade of research into successful STEM collaborations.
-Ron Ottinger (STEM Next Opportunity Fund), Gerald Solomon (Samueli Foundation) and Jan Morrison (TIES) serve as co-directors for the Initiative.
+In September 2015, the STEM Funders Network, more than 20 education-focused private and corporate foundations working together to increase the expertise of grant makers investing in STEM, announced the pilot cohort of 27 Ecosystems, a concept based on over a decade of research into successful STEM collaborations.

+How can I join an Ecosystem in my region?
 Can any organization join a local Ecosystem?

 Local Ecosystems self-organize and manage their own structure and operations.
 Ecosystems tend to be quite inclusive, given their emphasis on partnership building and collaboration to achieve ambitious goals.
 In fact, the Initiative selected Ecosystems that specifically demonstrated an ability to grow their local network through stakeholder outreach, among other criteria.